-Assessment Description: Conduct of project [10%]

-This is assessed by the project supervisor.

-Project Report [60%]

-The project report will be an 15 to 20 pages document.
+Assessment Description: Conduct of project [10%] This is assessed by the project supervisor.
+Project Report [60%] The project report will be an 15 to 20 pages document.
 It takes the form of a research paper for Research Projects and an industrial report for Industrial Placements.

-Competence and Commitment Report [5%]

-Part of the assessment of this module will involve a competence and commitment report.

-Progress [5%]

-Performance of student will be assessed during site/lab visits or Zoom meetings (students must give an overview of their projects and show evidence of the work)

-Oral Presentation [20%]

-This will take the form of a power point presentation to an audience.

-Moderation approach to main assessment: Universal non-blind double marking

-Assessment Feedback: Students will receive feedback continuously throughout the module from their project or industrial supervisor.
+Competence and Commitment Report [5%] Part of the assessment of this module will involve a competence and commitment report.
+Progress [5%] Performance of student will be assessed during site/lab visits or Zoom meetings (students must give an overview of their projects and show evidence of the work) Oral Presentation [20%] This will take the form of a power point presentation to an audience.
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Students will receive feedback continuously throughout the module from their project or industrial supervisor.